dsfranca/KnowYourLimit/docs/source/intro.rst

 ------------------------
 KnowYourLimits is a Python library to benchmark the performance of various quantum algorithms under noise.
 It is based on the methods developed in the paper
 `"Limitations of optimization algorithms on noisy quantum devices" <https://doi.org/10.1038/s41567-021-01356-3>`_.

 The intent of this package is to make the tools developed in that work easily accessible to the quantum computation community and people interested in estimating wether near term quantum devices have the potential to provide better solutions for their applications.

+This projected was generously funded by the `Unitary fund <https://unitary.fund/>`_, to which I am very grateful.

 This first version of the project will focus on quantum algorithms that have as a goal to minimize the energy of an `Ising model <https://en.wikipedia.org/wiki/Ising_model>`_.
 This is justtified by several reasons: